kobakei/spot/README.md

 }
 ```

-Then once your build, `MyEntitySpotRepository` class will be generated in same package as entity class.
+Once your build, `MyEntitySpotRepository` class will be generated in same package as entity class.

 ```java
 // Get